thebader9/RMLGROUP2/README.md

  <div align="left">

-* **On basic assesment of the model features 'loan_to_value_ratio_std' stands out as the  important feature in deciding high priced mortgage to borrowers.**
+* **On basic assessment of the model features 'loan_to_value_ratio_std' stands out as the  important feature in deciding high priced mortgage to borrowers.**

 <div align="center">